 LCK Regular Season

 Every LCK season is separated into Spring and Summer Splits, each with its own LCK standings.
 The regular season split takes place over the span of 9 weeks, and 10 teams compete with each other for the opportunity to reach the playoffs.
 The matches are conducted in a Double Round Robin format where every lineup plays two Bo3s (sets of three games) against every opponent.
 The first one to reach two game victories takes the match, but individual game records can also come into play during the playoffs seeding.

-Once the regular split comes to an end, the top 5 teams move on to the LCK playoffs.
-The seeding process is quite unusual, as it puts a strong emphasis on the regular season performance.
-For example, a team that finished the regular split in first place is seeded directly into the finals, a second-place team are directly seeded into the semifinals, with the number one seed choosing which quarterfinal winner they want to go against.
+Once the regular split comes to an end, the top 5 teams in the LCK standings move on to the LCK playoffs.
+The seeding process used to be quite unusual, as it put a strong emphasis on the regular season performance.
+For example, a team that finished the regular split in first place was seeded directly into the finals, a second-place team are directly seeded into the semifinals, with the number one seed choosing which quarterfinal winner they want to go against.
 In the quarterfinals, instead, the 3rd-place team goes up against the 6th place, with the remaining 4th and 5th place teams fighting in the other series.

 All playoffs matches are conducted in a Bo5 series format, meaning that the first team to win three games advances to the next round of the competition.
 The only exception is the wildcard match that still takes the form of a Bo3.
 Playoffs contenders receive Championship Points that go towards qualifying for the World Championship (or Worlds).
 Naturally, the first-place team gets the most points, and the fifth-place team gets the least.

-Every split counts in the LCK, but most teams will try to hit the highest level of play in summer.
+Every split counts in the LoL LCK, but most teams will try to hit the highest level of play in summer.
 After all, every League of Legends player dreams of going to Worlds.

 LCK Relegation Gone with Franchising